 Tackling fraud as it happens

-In 2018, CDL launched a revolutionary new anti-fraud syndicate, using Hummingbird to enable a number of major insurance brands to join forces to combat the growing challenge of people ‘gaming the system’ by ‘experimenting’ with quote information when trying to obtain the best insurance premium online.
+CDL has also launched a revolutionary anti-fraud syndicate, enabling a number of major insurance brands to join forces to combat the growing challenge of people ‘gaming the system’ by ‘experimenting’ with quote information when trying to obtain the best insurance premium online.

-Syndicate members can specify actions to be taken in the event that Hummingbird detects potentially suspicious behaviour, including redirecting customers to a contact centre, flagging quotes for post-sale validation, adjusting the premium or declining to quote altogether.
+Syndicate members can specify actions to be taken in the event that Hummingbird detects potentially suspicious behaviour, including redirecting online customers to a contact centre, flagging cases for post-sale validation, adjusting the pricing or declining to quote altogether.